Best floorstanding speakers 2023

 Needs a larger room to shine

-As you can see from this list, there's no shortage of talented floorstanding speakers on the market, and the Award-winning Triangle Borea BR08 is another excellent pair that offers something special.
+As this list shows, there's no shortage of talented floorstanding speakers on the market, with the Triangle Borea BR08 providing another excellent example of a pair that gives you just a little bit of that special something.

-The cabinets look a little basic but look closer and you'll see that they're solid, well-made and neatly finished.
-The plinths simply bolt on to the bottom for extra stability, although we'd prefer the supplied spikes to be a little sharper to get through thick carpets.
+The cabinets may look a little basic but look a tad closer and you'll appreciate that they're solid, well-made and unquestionably neatly finished.
+The provided plinths bolt onto the bottom for a bit of extra stability, although we'd prefer the spikes to be a little sharper to penetrate through thicker carpets.

-A three-way design, the BR08 use two fibreglass-coned bass units aided by a front-firing reflex port, plus a 25mm silk dome tweeter.
-Their relatively high sensitivity means you should get good volume levels from even low-powered amps although their nominal 8ohm impedance dips to a 3ohm minimum, so you’ll still need to check for compatibility.
+A three-way design, the BR08 employ two fibreglass-coned bass drivers aided by a front-firing reflex port, plus a 25mm silk dome tweeter.
+Their high sensitivity means you should be able to get good volume levels from even low-powered amps, although their nominal 8-ohm impedance dips to a 3-ohm minimum, so make sure you check for proper compatibility.

-Give the speakers plenty of room to breathe (a good 40/50cm in all directions), angle them in towards the listener and you'll hear the Triangles at their best.
-We'd shy away from bright-sounding electronics, but find suitable partners and you'll be blown away by their entertaining sound.
-They display a sense of vigour and dynamic strength that many rivals fail to match.
-Definitely worth an audition.
+Afford the speakers plenty of room to breathe (a good 40/50cm in all directions), angle them towards the listener and you'll hear the Triangles at their very best.
+We'd avoid bright-sounding electronics, but find suitable partners and you'll be treated to a showcase of their entertaining sound, with vigour and dynamic strength that many rivals simply fail to match.

-What Hi-Fi?
-Awards 2022 winner.
-Wharfedale shows it can mix with the best premium speakers
+Wharfedale shows it can mix with the best premium speakers.

 Specifications